Faculty of Allied Health Professionals

 BNU's course is a fantastic opportunity for you to become registered with the HCPC and gain work experience in local trusts around BOB.
 You’ll master the latest equipment and learn from experienced radiography lecturers.

-See the course on BNU's website here.
+See the course on BNU's website here

 Wanted: AHP Career Ambassadors

-AHP Career Ambassadors are AHPs working in Bucks who are passionate and enthusiastic about their work and can help to increase others knowledge and understanding of AHP careers!
+AHP Career Ambassadors are AHPs working in Bucks who are passionate and enthusiastic about their work and can help to increase others knowledge and understanding of AHP careers.

-The project aims:
+• The project aims:

-• Identify AHPs in Bucks who would like to be/are already acting as career ambassadors.
+To identify AHPs in Bucks who would like to be/are already acting as career ambassadors.

 The AHP Faculty are looking to expand the number and diversity of the AHP Career Ambassadors across Bucks!